Vidvox/isf-docs/pages/quickstart/quickstart.md

 ## Using ISF Compositions

+{% include image.html file="quickstart/ISF-In-VDMX.png" alt="ISF generator in VDMX" max-width="685" caption="ISF composition being used as a source file in VDMX." %}

 - Shaders written in the ISF specification can be used in supported environments on desktop, mobile and the web.
 To use ISF files in a specific piece of software consult the appropriate documentation.
 - ISF files that you would like to be globally available to all software on your Mac can be placed in the "/Library/Graphics/ISF" or "~/Library/Graphics/ISF" directories.
 Generators, filters and transitions in these directories should generally be automatically available within supported software where applicable.
 - ISF files can be created, viewed and shared online at the [interactiveshaderformat.com](http://interactiveshaderformat.com) website.
 Compositions from this site can be downloaded and used in your host software of choice.